 The file will take a moment to upload.
 Once it’s done, the right sidebar will automatically navigate to the Imported Assets folder in your Vault.
 There you will see a thumbnail for the new map you just uploaded (you may have to scroll down or even use the search bar to locate it if you have lots of imported assets already).
 You might also find that the thumbnail is still blank, showing a processing symbol to indicate that our server is still processing your uploaded file.
 Once the processing is finished, click the asset’s tile in the right column and then click on your map canvas to place it.

 The video will form a layer in your map.
 To control the playback of the video, turn its audio on/off, or adjust the audio volume, you will first need to select the video’s map layer and then the controls will appear.
 Normally you want to keep the ambient sounds of the animated map relatively low, although it can be impressive to have the volume a little higher when you add the party to the map for the first time, and then lower the volume as play progresses in the new scene.

 We recommend that you convert and use gridless versions of maps on Astral.
 If you prefer a visible grid during play, it's better to use Astral's own grid settings to overlay a grid on the map.
 If you have both day-time and night-time versions of map files, you might convert the day-time version of the map and then use Astral's own lighting settings to vary the day-time, dawn/dusk, night-time lighting of the map as needed during your play session.
 Similarly, if you have versions of the map with and without weather effects, then you might convert the version without weather effects and use Astral's weather settings to add weather during play as needed.

-If you upload a map with a grid, you must align Astral’s grid with the new map’s grid in order for token snapping to behave properly.
-If you are unable to remove the grid from your map, please review this article for assistance in aligning the grid with Astral’s grid.
+If you upload a map with a grid, you must align Astral's grid with the new map's grid in order for token snapping to behave properly.
+This only applies if you plan to use snap-to-grid.